jmendiara/node-closure-linter-wrapper/README.md

   -?,--[no]help: show this help
   --[no]helpshort: show usage only for this module --[no]helpxml: like --help, but generates XML output --[no]multiprocess: Whether to attempt parallelized linting using the multiprocessing module.
-Enabled by default on
-    Linux if the multiprocessing module is present (Python 2.6+).
+Enabled by default on Linux if the multiprocessing module is present (Python 2.6+).
 Otherwise disabled by default.
 Disabling may make debugging easier.
+    (default: 'false')
+  --[no]quiet: Whether to minimize logged messages.
+Most useful for per-file linting, such as that performed by the presubmit linter service.
     (default: 'false')
   --[no]summary: Whether to show an error count summary.
     (default: 'false')